kenatiod/MUT/UMU Ref Synopsis Timeline.md

 #### Bergen, B. K. (2012).
 Louder than words: The new science of how the mind makes meaning.
 Basic Books.

 In this book, cognitive scientist Benjamin Bergen explores how the human mind creates meaning from language.
 He presents evidence that when we encounter words and sentences, our brains engage in a process of "embodied simulation," activating sensory and motor regions as if we were actually experiencing what is being described.
 Bergen argues that this simulation process is fundamental to how we understand language and construct meaning.
 The book synthesizes research from linguistics, psychology, and neuroscience to present a new theory of language comprehension based on embodied cognition.

+#### Coeckelbergh, M. (2012).
+Growing moral relations: Critique of moral status ascription.
+Palgrave Macmillan.
+Coeckelbergh's 2012 book "Growing Moral Relations: Critique of Moral Status Ascription" presents a critical examination of how moral status is assigned to different entities and proposes an alternative relational approach to ethics.
+Here are the key points of his argument:

+1. Critique of traditional moral status ascription:
+Coeckelbergh challenges the conventional approach of assigning fixed moral status to entities based on intrinsic properties (e.g., sentience, rationality).
+He argues that this method is problematic and often leads to arbitrary distinctions[1].

+2. Relational approach to ethics:
+Instead of focusing on intrinsic properties, Coeckelbergh proposes a relational approach that considers the dynamic interactions and relationships between moral agents and patients[1].

+3. Growing moral relations:
+The author introduces the concept of "growing moral relations," suggesting that moral status is not static but develops and changes over time through interactions and experiences[1].

+4. Contextual and cultural factors:
+Coeckelbergh emphasizes the importance of considering contextual and cultural factors in moral deliberations, rather than relying solely on abstract principles[1].

+5. Application to non-human entities:
+The book explores how this relational approach can be applied to various non-human entities, including animals, robots, and the environment[1].

+6. Implications for moral philosophy:
+Coeckelbergh's work challenges traditional ethical frameworks and calls for a more nuanced, dynamic understanding of moral status and relationships[1].

+7. Practical ethical considerations:
+The author discusses the practical implications of this approach for various fields, including animal ethics, environmental ethics, and the ethics of artificial intelligence[1].

+8. Interdisciplinary perspective:
+Coeckelbergh draws on insights from philosophy, sociology, and science and technology studies to support his arguments[1].

+This book offers a thought-provoking critique of conventional moral philosophy and presents a novel approach to understanding moral status and relationships.
+It has implications for how we think about and interact with various entities in our moral universe.

 #### DiCarlo, J. J., Zoccolan, D., & Rust, N. C. (2012).
 How does the brain solve visual object recognition?
 Neuron, 73(3), 415-434.